valerypopoff/global-dotenv/README.md

 # global-dotenv

-Dotenv creates the global `global.env` file that is accessible from all running apps on your machine and allows them to read variables from it and append variables to it.
+Dotenv creates the shared global `global.env` file that is accessible from all running apps on your machine and allows them to read variables from it and append variables to it.

 ## Install